Drishya21119/TextCNN/TextCNN-main/TextCNN.md

 Word embedding represents the density of the word vector, which maps semantically similar words.
 It is a different way to preprocess the data.
 It does not consider the text as a human language but maps the structure of sets of words used in the corpus.
 They aim to map words into a geometric space which is called an embedding space.
 The most common words do not have an extensive index in the embedding space.

 One problem is the different lengths of words for which we need to specify the length of the word sequence and provide max length parameters to solve it.
 We need to use pad_sequence(), which pads the sequence of words with zeros.
 Once the padding is done, we have to append zero value to matrices and now apply the deep learning model.
 This is how word embedding makes relations between words.
 In the next step, we will try to fit the TextCNN model.

 We use a predefined word embedding available from the library for better performance.
-If the data is not embedded, then many embeddings are available open-source, like Glove and Word2Vec.
-When we do dot product of vectors representing text, which turns zero if they belong to the same class, but if we do dot products of embedded words, we can find interrelation of words for a specific class.
-The kernel(filter layer) is passed over these embeddings to find convolutions, and the Max Pooling Layer of CNN dimensionally reduces these.
-Lastly, the fully connected layers and the output activation function will give values for each class.
+If the data is not embedded, then many embeddings are available open-source, like Glove and Word2Vec.When we do dot product of vectors representing text, which turns zero if they belong to the same class, but if we do dot products of embedded words, we can find interrelation of words for a specific class.
+The kernel(filter layer) is passed over these embeddings to find convolutions, and the Max Pooling Layer of CNN dimensionally reduces these.Lastly, the fully connected layers and the output activation function will give values for each class.

 ### The Code:
 (code can be found at )
 **Dataset Used.**
-The dataset used to test the models is Movie Review Dataset.
-(MR Dataset).
+The dataset used to test the models is Movie Review Dataset (MR Dataset).
 In this dataset, the phrases are given and their corresponding sentiments.
 <center><img src='images/data.PNG'></center>
 **Yoon Kim code implementations and results:**
 The architecture Kim uses is: